Hisma/cline-rules-workflows/README.md

 Rules inject their entire content into every prompt sent to the LLM.
 This creates significant noise and token usage if you have multiple rules active simultaneously.

+### Global Rules

+Global rules apply to all workspaces and provide foundational guidance for Cline.

-**Best Practice**: Through extensive testing, we've found that the optimal approach is to have **only one global rule enabled at all times** (the collaboration-rules.md), and handle everything else with workflows as needed.
+**Best Practice**: Through extensive testing, we've found that the optimal approach is to have **only one global rule enabled at all times** (the `collaboration-rules.md` rule), and handle everything else with workflows as needed.
 This provides the best balance between guidance and performance.

-### Global Rules

-Global rules apply to all workspaces and provide foundational guidance for Cline:

-- **Collaboration Rules**: Guidelines for effective collaboration
+- This global rule establishes how you and Cline work together effectively.
+It's designed to be the one rule you keep enabled for most tasks, as it focuses on human-in-the-loop collaboration patterns rather than technical specifics.

 ## Workflows